julien-zigan/julien-zigan/README.md

 finally I start to see some structure.
 Ok, it's often rather weeks at sea, sometimes months.
 Anyway, the work always pays off.

-Having a tendency to dwell in theory, it felt like braking a curse when I discovered coding.
+Having a tendency to dwell in theory, it felt like breaking a curse when I discovered coding.
 Did you know that by juggling around some comfortably abstract concepts and structuring them in source code, you can - I sh*t you not - actually solve day to day problems???
 Well, why didn't you tell me sooner❓

 It was rather cumbersome to get there on my own, I can tell you!
-First, I had to learn discipline, so I spent five years at the army.
+First, I had to learn discipline, so I spent five years in the army.
 Alas, that overdid it, so it took me a considarable time studying literature and philosophy to brush the abudant discipline off.
 Two years spent in Poland followed, learning a completely unfamiliar language (why not?) and working in customer service for an international e-commerce company.